My approach

 Meet Dolly the Llama!

-Dolly the Llama, and her new sidekick Daphne (a topiary duck), started as a fun public art project and over the years have taken on more meaning.
+Dolly the Llama, and her sidekick Daphne (a topiary duck), started as a fun public art project and over the years have taken on more meaning.
 They’ve enabled me to learn about and showcase different holidays, connect with current events, and actively engage with my community.
 If you want to see more, check out their Instagram account: dollyllamaseattle

 Here I am posing with Dolly wearing a Halloween outfit.